VetSkill Level 5 Diploma in Advanced Veterinary Nursing (Medical)

 You will gather evidence to create a portfolio of evidence to demonstrate practical tasks, and knowledge and understanding tasks, will be presented in the form of a portfolio of evidence of competence.
 Each of the skills listed must be signed off to mastery level by an MRCVS or RVN who holds the VetSkill Level 5 Diploma in Advanced Veterinary Nursing (Medical), or VTS (Internal medicine).
 The VetSkill Level 5 Diploma in Advanced Veterinary Nursing (Medical) skills portfolio is internally assessed by the Centre and externally sampled by VetSkill.

 You will complete one assignment to demonstrate knowledge and understanding.
 The assignment will by marked by the Centre.

 Practical Case Reports

-You will complete five practical case reports to be included in the evidence requirements in the portfolio.
+You will complete three practical case reports to be included in the evidence requirements in the portfolio.
 The practical case reports are set by VetSkill and marked by the Centre.

-You will complete six written examinations assessing the knowledge elements of the qualification.
+You will complete one written examination assessing the six theory units of the qualification.
 The written examinations are set and marked by VetSkill.

 You will complete one long case scenario and professional discussion.
-The practical examination is set and marked by VetSkill but carried out in the Centre.
+The practical examination is set and marked by VetSkill.

 Where can you study?